13 Health Services

 13.3 Fees and insurance

 13.31(ad/ss) Fees.
-Students are expected to share the cost of providing for their health care needs.
-This is accomplished through a combination of a mandatory prepaid health fee, insurance, and/or direct payment of fees-for-services.
-The mandatory student health fee provides for many outpatient primary care needs that are obtained at Health Services.
+Students are asked to share the cost of providing for their health care needs.
+This is accomplished through a combination of a required prepaid health fee, insurance, and/or direct payment of fees-for-services.
+The required student health fee provides for many outpatient primary care needs, as well as health education and promotion services that are obtained at Health Services.
 However, charges not covered by the health fee are the responsibility of the student.
 Students should check with the Health Services Business Office with any questions.

-13.312 Waiver Policy.
-Waivers of this policy are rare and may be granted only in extreme circumstances.
+13.312 Fee Waiver Policy.
+Waivers of required fees are rare and may be granted only in extreme circumstances.
 The services and facility are available to all; the extent to which a student uses them is not a factor by which assessment is determined.

 13.313 Health Insurance.
 The University requires full-time degree students to have health insurance as a condition of enrollment.
 Student health insurance is separate from the health fee.
-It provides health care coverage beyond the primary care covered under the health fee.
+It provides health care coverage beyond the primary care and services covered under the health fee.
 Information regarding health insurance can be found at http://unh.edu/health-services/SHBP.
 International students are required to purchase the Student Health Benefits Plan sponsored by the University.
-This plan provides coverage for 12 consecutive months effective August 24, 2012.
+This plan provides coverage for 12 consecutive months effective August 23, 2013.

 13.33(ad/ss) Urgent care outside of regular clinic hours.
 For fee-paying students, after-hours care is available when residence halls are open through an agreement with a local hospital.
 This service usually requires a co-payment or it may be the student’s full responsibility, depending upon the level of care received.